TheEconomist/the-economist-war-fire-model/README.md

 ## Limitations
 Many war events do not produce heat at a level detectable by the satellite systems we use, and even if they do, events may go unrecorded because they happen under cloud cover, which regularly obscures much of the country from such satellite monitoring, or have cooled by the time the satellites pass overhead.
 This means not all war events are detected.

 Moreover, our statistical method classifying events as war-related (or not war-related) is probabilistic.
 This means that it will sometimes categorise events which were unrelated to the war as war-related, and more frequently, given our strict thresholds, classify events related to the fighting as insufficiently abnormal to be labelled war-related.

+Finally, we cannot currently produce accurate classifications of war-related events during periods of extreme heat (defined as when average temperatures are higher than the upper end of the 95% confidence interval of temperatures in Ukraine).
+During such periods (so far, only once, from April 4th to April 11th, 2023), no events are classified as war-related.

 ## Historical versions and sources
 This model was first published on February 23th, 2023.